orsissimo/cybersec-privacy-tips/README.md

 # Your Go-To Guide to Being a Cyber Ninja

 Welcome Ninja!
-Our goal here is to create the ultimate cheat sheet to level up your cyber security and privacy game.
+Our goal here is tothe ultimate cheat sheet to level up your cyber security and privacy game.
 Here, we believe in turning everyone into a cyber ninja, one tip at a time.

 ## :rocket: What's Inside?

-I've put together a collection of .md files packed with configurations, tips, and guides on various cyber security and privacy topics.
+We've put together a collection of .md files packed with configurations, tips, and guides on various cyber security and privacy topics.

 ### :closed_lock_with_key: Sections